Last updated on November 2, 2024

 Movement

 The watch has a Swiss made 15-jewel stem-winding movement which is working well.
 In antique watches, 15-jewel movements are considered ‘fully jewelled’ and is an indication of quality.
-Although I have had some 7-jewel watches in my collection, I generally try and collect watches with a minimum of 15-jewels.
+Although I have some 7-jewel watches in my collection, I generally try to collect watches with a minimum of 15-jewels.
 The movement is protected by an inner hinged cover which has a few scratches from where it has been opened in the past.
 These scratches are not visible during the day to day use and don’t detract from the piece at all.
 I would consider this to be patina rather than damage.

 L. Tièche-Gammeter